 Demand for most of our oil and natural gas products and services depends substantially on the level of expenditures by companies in the oil and natural gas industry.
 The levels of capital expenditures of our customers are predominantly driven by the prices of oil and natural gas.
-As discussed above, oil prices dropped sharply throughout March and April of 2020 and have continued to experience significant volatility.
-Oil and natural gas prices are expected to continue to be volatile and we cannot predict if, or at what levels, commodity prices will stabilize.
+As discussed above, oil prices dropped sharply throughout March and April of 2020.
+While improved commodity pricing has contributed to positive industry movement and increased equipment utilization, oil and natural gas prices are expected to continue to be volatile and we cannot predict if, or at what levels, commodity prices will stabilize.
 We experienced a weakening in demand for our oilfield services during 2019 as a result of reductions in our customers' capital expenditure budgets.
-The sharp decline in oil prices beginning in March 2020 and the continued volatility has adversely impacted the utilization and pricing of our oilfield services.
+The sharp decline in oil prices beginning in March 2020, the continued volatility and strategic operating decisions by producers to curtail drilling activity have adversely impacted the utilization and pricing of our oilfield services.

-In response to market conditions, we have temporarily shut down our cementing and acidizing operations and flowback operations beginning in July 2019, our contract drilling operations beginning in December 2019, our rig hauling operations beginning in April 2020 and our coil tubing and full service transportation operations beginning in July 2020.
+In response to market conditions, we have temporarily shut down our cementing and acidizing operations and flowback operations beginning in July 2019, our contract drilling operations beginning in December 2019, our rig hauling operations beginning in April 2020, our coil tubing and full service transportation operations beginning in July 2020 and our crude oil hauling operations beginning in July 2021.
 We continue to monitor the market to determine if and when we can recommence these services.
-Further, we are currently only operating one of our six pressure pumping fleets.
-Based on current feedback from our exploration and production customers, they are taking a cautious approach to activity levels for 2021 given the recent volatility in oil prices and investor sentiment calling for activities to remain within or below cash flows.
-Market fundamentals are challenging for our oilfield businesses and we expect this trend to continue throughout 2021.
+We are currently operating two of our six pressure pumping fleets.
+Based on feedback from our exploration and production customers, they are taking a cautious approach to activity levels for the remainder of 2021 given the recent volatility in oil prices and investor sentiment calling for activities to remain within or below cash flows.
+Market fundamentals are challenging for our oilfield businesses and we expect this trend to continue.
 Although we believe the reported retirement of equipment across the industry may, at some point, help the market, pricing and utilization for our oilfield services are expected to remain competitive for the foreseeable future.
 While the oilfield portion of our service offerings continue to experience significant challenges, we expect to be ready to ramp up our oilfield service offerings when oilfield demand, pricing and margins strengthen.

 We continue to closely monitor our cost structure in response to market conditions and intend to pursue additional cost savings where possible.
-Further, a significant portion of our revenue from our pressure pumping business has been derived from Gulfport.
-On December 28, 2019, Gulfport filed a lawsuit alleging our breach of this contract and seeking to terminate the contract and recover damages for alleged overpayments, audit costs and legal fees.
-Gulfport has not made the payments owed to us under this contract for any periods subsequent to its alleged December 28, 2019 termination date.
-Further, on November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code in which it has terminated its agreement with us and is seeking to reduce our claims for services and damages to which we may be entitled.
-We cannot assure you of the outcome of our claims against Gulfport or what our recovery on those claims might be.
-Likewise, we cannot assure you that we will be able to obtain replacement long-term contracts with other customers.
+Further, a significant portion of our revenue from our pressure pumping business had been derived from Gulfport.
+On December 28, 2019, Gulfport filed a lawsuit alleging our breach of our pressure pumping contract with Gulfport and seeking to terminate the contract and recover damages for alleged overpayments, audit costs and legal fees.
+Gulfport did not make the payments owed to us under this contract for any periods subsequent to its alleged December 28, 2019 termination date.
+Further, on November 13, 2020, Gulfport filed petitions for voluntary relief under chapter 11 of the Bankruptcy Code.
+On September 21, 2021, we reached a settlement with Gulfport under which all litigation relating to the Stingray Pressure Pumping contract will be terminated, Stingray Pressure Pumping will release all claims against Gulfport and its subsidiaries with respect to Gulfport's bankruptcy proceedings and each of the parties will release all claims they had against the others with respect to the litigation matters discussed above.
+We have not been able to obtain long-term contracts with other customers to replace our contract with Gulfport.
 See Note 18.
 Commitments and Contingencies to our unaudited condensed consolidated financial statements included elsewhere in this report for additional information.